 Purchasing a condominium can be an exciting investment opportunity for most prospective buyers.
 A condo might offer property ownership and the enjoyment of community amenities at the same time.
-However, it is essential to exercise thorough due diligence, especially when considering buying a condo entangled in legal proceedings.
+However, it is essential to exercise thorough due diligence, especially when considering buying a condo with legal proceedings.

-While it is not uncommon for condos to be involved in legal proceedings, it might carry inherent risks that potential buyers must be aware of before making any commitments.
-This article aims to shed light on the potential challenges and legal aspects involved when considering the purchase of a condo embroiled in litigation.
+While it is not uncommon for condos to be involved in legal proceedings, the condo board is often involved in legal disputes that can affect financial liabilities and the overall viability of condo ownership.
+This article will review the potential challenges and legal aspects involved when considering the purchase of a condo embroiled in litigation.

 Importance of Obtaining a Status Certificate

-A status certificate is a vital document that provides crucial information about the condo corporation, its financial health, legal matters, and the property’s overall condition.
-Obtaining a status certificate becomes even more crucial for potential buyers interested in a condo facing a lawsuit.
-The status certificate typically reveals whether condo owners may be subject to financial liabilities or special assessments at the outcome of the lawsuit.
+A status certificate is a document that provides information about the condo corporation, its financial health, legal matters, and the property’s overall condition.
+Obtaining a status certificate is important for potential buyers interested in a condo facing a lawsuit.
+The status certificate typically reveals whether condo owners may be subject to financial liabilities or special assessments at the lawsuit’s outcome.

 Understanding The Nature of The Lawsuit

-First, it is crucial to understand the nature and scope of the lawsuit that the condo is facing.
+First, understand the nature and scope of the lawsuit that the condo is facing.
 Litigation matters and claims regarding condos can vary significantly and may include construction deficiencies, personal injury (i.e. slip and fall), breach of contract and HoA disputes.

 Potential Risks for Buyers